-- Developing an understanding of the nature and characteristics of organizational and consumer markets.
+- The nature and characteristics of organizational and consumer markets

-- Identifying the influences (internal and external influences, such as environmental, legal, economic and cultural influences) on buyers, and the implications of these influences for the marketer.
+- Influences (internal and external influences, such as environmental, legal, economic and cultural influences) on buyers, and the implications of these influences for the marketer

-- Analyzing theories of motivation, including perception, attitude, culture, organizational philosophy and corporate values.
+- Theories of motivation, including perception, attitude, culture, organizational philosophy and corporate values

-- Studying the organizational dynamics of consumer reference groups, leadership, peer influences and organizational structure.
+- Organizational dynamics of consumer reference groups, leadership, peer influences and organizational structure

 This course will be taught using a combination of lectures, videos, class and group discussion, and case analyses.